brlin-tw/taichung-hospital-consultation-room-called-patient-number-monitoring/README.md

 # Taichung Hospital consultation room called patient number monitoring

-Fetch and present the current called patient number of the specified [Taichung Hospital](https://www.taic.mohw.gov.tw/) consultation room for the convenience to handle the timing for the patient to wait at the spot.
+Fetch and present the current called patient number of the specified [Taichung Hospital](https://www.taic.mohw.gov.tw/) consultation room for the convenience of handling the timing for the patient to wait at the spot.

 ![Desktop notification screenshot example](doc-assets/main-view-en.png "Desktop notification screenshot example")